 Salem’s Northeast Animal Shelter was established in 1976 and is one of the largest no-kill shelters in New England.
 In addition to adoption and foster services, it provides low-cost spay/neuter certificates for adopted pets and educational programs.
 In 1994, the shelter launched its “Saving Homeless Pets Across America” program, working with rescue groups all around the country to transport pets from overcrowded facilities to this shelter for adoption.
 For more information on the shelter, go to www.northeastanimalshelter.org.

 - Pets taken in (2018): 10,825

-Baltimore Animal Rescue took in more than 10,000 animals in 2018, and performed more than 100,000 veterinary exams and spayed or neutered more than 6,000 animals.
+Baltimore Animal Rescue took in more than 10,000 animals in 2018, performed more than 100,000 veterinary exams, and spayed or neutered more than 6,000 animals.
 Services at the shelter include low-cost vaccines and microchips, pet licensing, and training tips.
 The “Working Cat Program” gives cats who aren’t suited for indoor living the opportunity to be adopted by a business or other entity that might want a hunter to keep rodent populations down, and the “Community Cat Program” organizes the humane trapping of feral cats and spay/neuter programs to prevent unwanted litters.
 Information on the shelter can be found at www.barcs.org.